-The Plan: Graham, after discovering Hayate is master of the Book of Darkness, plans to activate it on a world nominally beyond TSAB control and then seal her away by freezing her so that the Book cannot reincarnate elsewhere.
+The Plan: Graham, after discovering Hayate is the master of the Book of Darkness, plans to activate it on a world nominally beyond TSAB control and then seal her away by freezing her so that the Book cannot reincarnate elsewhere.
 He probably didn't count on his plan not working, or that a bunch of overpowered 9-year olds could destroy the defense program at the root of the problem.

 Reasonable Authority Figure: The closest thing Fate has to a probation officer, and he puts no restrictions on her actions so long as she does not betray her friends or those who believe in her.

 Traitor Shot: The camera lingers on his face after his introductory scene, showing that he's slightly disturbed by the revelation that Chrono is handling the Book of Darkness case.
 This is the first hint that he's hiding something.

 Strong Family Resemblance: To her son, Griffith, who becomes one of Hayate's subordinates.
-Their hair is the same color and has similar bangs, and they borh wear glasses.
+Their hairs have the same color and have similar bangs, and they borh wear glasses.
 Griffith lacks her forehead mark, though.